girlscript-blr/BuildWithGSBlr-Raahat/README.md

 The state government noticed Banku Yadav’s efforts and got impressed with his idea.
 The government wants him to do the same for other slums as well.
 So Banku Yadav approaches you for updating the app.
 Now you should automate the Survey App so that records of more slums and a variety of food items can be maintained.
 While collecting survey records of each individual you should also collect their slum’s name.
 The app should store details in the form of a database or files.

-Your task is to create an App that should support the following functionalities:
+Your task is to create an App that should support the following functionality:

-- The User should be able to fill **multiple surveys for multiple users** as per following inputs.
+The User should be able to fill **multiple surveys for multiple users** as per following inputs.

 ### Inputs

 Input can be in any format or variation but it must include the following.
 - Aadhar Card Number:
 - Name:
 - Gender: (3 Options: Male, Female, Other)
 - Age:
 - Slum Name: (List of Options from Slum Details table/file)
 - How much rice in grams he/she eats per day?:
 - How much dal in grams he/she eats per day?:
-     - Any 2 special food item required to be chosen from choices: (choices should be based on Age & Gender selected)
+- Any 2 special food item required to be chosen from choices: (choices should be based on Age & Gender selected) /

      | Age Group                            | Special Food Options                                                           |
      | ------------------------------------ | ------------------------------------------------------------------------------ |